Fulankeee/SmilePass/README.md

 # Dentistry Patient Action Analysis - SmilePass

 ## Abstract
 This project was initiated from raw data provided by SmilePass and aims to generate innovative insights from limited resources.
 As a registered research assistant in the MIE program at the University of Toronto, I provided weekly progress updates and reports.
-The project is supervised by Professor Chi-Guhn Lee and Dr. Dhavalkumar Patel.
+The project is supervised by Professor Chi-Guhn Lee and Dhavalkumar Patel.
 I collaborated with Ruiwu Liu and Prithvi Seran, who also contributed significantly to this research — my sincere thanks to them for their efforts.

 The project now encompasses several research directions aligned with dentists' clinical interests and requirements.
 My main contributions are in three key areas: **Co-occurrence Analysis**, **Risk Level Modelling**, and **Recommendation System Development**.